nick-neely/troupe-activity-rankings/docs/BROADCAST_SETUP.md

 });
 ```

-Add index in the drizzle schema for active, starts_ad and ends_at:
+Add index in the drizzle schema for active, starts_at and ends_at:

 **Version Bump Logic:** On admin save: if `bodyMarkdown`, `title`, `level`, or schedule fields changed → increment `version`.